-Baking proper bread is a bit of an endeavour.
+Baking bread from scratch can be a bit of an endeavour.
 Especially when making gluten free bread: mixing flours, creating starter, letting it rise, etc. So I came up with my own easy gluten free flatbread recipe to speed the process up when we want to add some carb factor to our week night dinners!

-You could also experiment with other additions – spices, sesame seeds, cheddar cheese and chutney – the list is endless!
-Make alongside my garlicky aubergine dip, smooth hummus or pea hummus for a perfect gluten free dipping combo.
+You could also experiment with other additions – spices, sesame seeds, cumin and nigella seeds, a sprinkling of zatar, cheddar cheese and chutney, chorizo and caramlised onion – the list is endless!

-The recipe specifies no oil when cooking, although if I want to add herbs to the top (like the rosemary, cheddar, olive and sundried tomato variety pictured) I sometimes use a little olive oil on one side to stick them in place.
+The recipe specifies no oil when cooking.
+BUT sometimes I go a bit rogue and use oil if I want to add herbs to the top (like the rosemary, cheddar, olive and sundried tomato variety pictured).
+Simply rub a little olive oil on one side to stick them in place.
 Totally up to you, this recipe is so flexible!

 - 350g gluten free plain flour